jwasham/computer-science-flash-cards/README.md

     in the top menu.

 ## How to run with Docker

+*Provided by [@Tinpee](https://github.com/tinpee) - tinpee.dev@gmail.com*

 __Make sure you already installed [docker](https://www.docker.com)__

-- Clone project to any where you want and go to source folder
+1. Clone project to any where you want and go to source folder.
+1. Edit the config.txt file.
+Change the secret key, username and password.
+The username and password will be the login for your site.
+There is only one user - you.
-- Build image: `docker build . -t cs-flash-cards`
+1. Build image: `docker build . -t cs-flash-cards`
-- Run container: `docker run -d -p 8000:8000 --name cs-flash-cards cs-flash-cards`
+1. Run container: `docker run -d -p 8000:8000 --name cs-flash-cards cs-flash-cards`
-- Go your browser and type `http://localhost:8000`
+1. Go your browser and type `http://localhost:8000`

 *Happy learning!*